gioapru/gioapru.github.io/_pages/expose.md

 It is recommended to enhance the "Background" section with schemas or illustrations<span class="footnote"><a style="color:firebrick">[a]</a><span class="footnote_content">I recommend using [Draw.io](https://draw.io)</span></span>.
 Make them yourself -- but if they are similar to those made by prior work do cite the original source.

 For the "Related Work", you can make a Table
-<span class="footnote"><a style="color:firebrick">[b]</a><span class="footnote_content">A good example of this is Table 4 of my [SpacePhish paper](https://www.giovanniapruzzese.com/files/papers/acsac22/acsac22.pdf).</span></span>

-that lists all the closest works, and explicitly states what they did "well" and what they did "not-so-well" _in the context of the goal of your thesis_.
+<span class="footnote"><a style="color:firebrick">[b]</a><span class="footnote_content">A good example of this is Table 4 of my [SpacePhish paper](https://www.giovanniapruzzese.com/files/papers/acsac22/acsac22.pdf).</span></span> that lists all the closest works, and explicitly states what they did "well" and what they did "not-so-well" _in the context of the goal of your thesis_.
 The intention is showing the reader that the state-of-the-art does not allow to answer your "research question" (because not a single work did "well" everything that is "needed to answer your research question").

 Of course, the Table mentioned above should not include every paper that has been written up until today!
 Focus on the most relevant ones.
 In general, it is good practice to have from 10 to 30 papers in such a table.

 ## Generic Tips

-The following are some generic tips that apply for "any" kind of scientific document (and an Expose is definitely a precursor of one such document).
+The following are some generic tips that apply for "any" kind of scientific document (and an Exposé is definitely a precursor of one such document).

 * Value, value, value.
 It's irrelevant if you tackle a "novel" problem, or if you find a "new" research question, if you cannot communicate _what **value** is there_ in having such a problem solved!
 * Readers first.
 Any scientific document _is not about what's in your mind_.
 Your goal is to **change other people's minds**, and you are unlikely to do so if you present everything according to _your thought process_!